 Accounting Entries by Movement Type

-Inventory movements with a type of Non-Accounting and Inventory Transfer do not book an entry into the general ledger.
-These types of movements only affect the inventory balance.
+Inventory movements with a type of Non-Accounting and Inventory Transfer do not record an entry into the general ledger.
+These types of movements only affect inventory balance.

 Inventory movements with a type of Accounting do record entries to the General Ledger (GL):